 It was around that time that I followed a strong intuitive urge to apprentice on a biodynamic farm.
 Reconnecting with the Earth, plants, and the cycles of nature in this way started a long process of transforming my relationship to nourishment and life itself–remembering what had been forgotten.
 I became intrigued by the concept that food could be medicine, and inspired by distant whispers of wise women curing menstrual cramps with ritual moon baths and the laying-on of hands.
 I started experimenting with phasing out Western drugs and exploring "alternative" (ancient, sacred) healing modalities such as herbalism, acupuncture and meditation.
 Over the course of a year I weaned myself off of all pharmaceuticals except for insulin (which I still currently rely on to help manage Type 1 diabetes, a complex and deeply rooted condition I am continuing to learn from).

 In 2012 I was in a fatal car crash that awakened me beyond a doubt to the existence of the Spirit Realm.
 I had a lucid experience of being saved by the angelic form of my best friend, who had died a year prior: I felt his presence as a warm bubble of white light that shielded me from injury.
 By all accounts, given the circumstances and severity of the impact, it was miraculous that I lived at all – but in fact I was left without a scratch on my body.
-This was an initiation that opened a floodgate of psychic experiences and set off a chain reaction of life-altering phenomena that catapulted me onto my path as a healer.
+This was an initiatory experience that opened a floodgate of psychic information and set off a chain reaction of life-altering events that catapulted me onto my path as a healer.

 As I continue to walk the healing path, I come again and again to the understanding that pain, suffering and disease are invitations: portals to awakening.
 Our bodies are constantly communicating to us in poetic metaphors densely encoded with information, and they can teach us everything we came here to learn.
 All we have to do is listen.